Evanito/DedicatedServer/README.md

 This Mod will auto open lobby, wait player, start the game and repeat.

+##How to Use?
+1. Install BLT
+2. Install this Mod
+3. Open Payday 2
+4. Create a lobby

 ##How to Change Settings?

 If there is no [Settings.txt](Dedicated Server/cfg/Settings.txt), it will use Default.